 Our Top 20 Movies That You May Have Missed

 It’s pretty much accepted that if a movie is good it will get more exposure.
-Nothing could be farther from the truth these days (think Hangover III and every Marvel sequel).
+Nothing could be farther from the truth these days (think Hangover III, The Irishman and every Marvel sequel).
 There are basically 5 major film studios that make up more than 75% of the movies released and control distribution.
 That said, there have been so many good films over the years that maybe did not have the marketing budget to get their trailer on your television, or perhaps the studio was unsure how to market the film.

 We tried to put together a good list of rugged male movies that slipped through the cracks for whatever reason.
 We’re guessing that if you are an average movie buff, over 40, you probably have seen 12-15 of these movies.
 Please share with your mates.

 Here we go!